Ratus/zend-additionals/library/ZendAdditionals/Mvc/Controller/README.md

  - On non existing filter throw error
  - On a filter that does not match pattern throw error
  - Allow null joins for negative matches or null matches

+ -- on create and update remove fields that are identified as 'internal_usage'